geant-multicloud/MCMS-mastermind/README.md

 #  MasterMind

-MCMS is a cloud management, orchestration and accounting system based on the WALDUR framework.
+MCMS is a cloud management, orchestration and accounting system based on the WALDUR framework by OpenNode LLC.

 Common uses include: